-The question of autonomy in relation to rational moral education: Kant, Peters, Feirberg, Baier etc on autonomy.
-The concept of neutrality: relevance to moral education.
+The question of autonomy in relation to rational moral education: Kant, Peters, Feinberg, Baier etc on autonomy.
+The concept of neutrality, relevance to moral education.
 Rights: moral, legal, 'natural' and 'human' rights.
-Problems of equality and justice in social and educational philosophy.
-Social contract approaches.
-Utilitarianism and ruleutilitarianism.
-Respect for persons: freedom and free schools; problems of justification of treedom.
+Problems of equality and justice in social and educational philosophy Social contract approaches.
+Utilitarianism and rule-utilitarianism.
+Respect for persons: freedom and free schools; problems of justification of freedom.

-58,258G Philosophy of the Curriculum I S1 or S2 L2
+58.258G Philosophy of the Curriculum I S1 or S2 L2

-Philosophical considerations relevant to an analysis of such issues as integration of the curriculum, specialized versus liberal education, the 'hidden' curriculum, compulsory curricula, vocational education, the education of the emotions, etc. Analysis of such concepts as rationality, autonomy, equality, freedom, intelligence, creativity, knowledge, selfrealization, wants, needs, interests etc, with a view to establishing their significance in curriculum construction.
+Philosophical considerations relevant to an analysis of such issues as integration of the curriculum, specialized versus liberal education, the hidden' curriculum, compulsory curricula, vocational education, the education of the emotions, etc. Analysis of such concepts as rationality, autonomy, equality, freedom, intelligence, creativity, knowledge, self-realization, wants, needs, interests etc, with a view to establishing their significance on curriculum construction.